MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 1. Creates a new QnA Maker KB if none exists, otherwise it will overwrite the existing KB.
 1. It trains your QnA Maker KB then publishes it to the production endpoint.

-For a detailed explanation on how to use the `qnamaker:build` command, see [Deploy QnA Maker knowledge base using the Bot Framework qnamaker CLI commands][qna-build].
+For a detailed explanation on how to use the `qnamaker:build` command, see [Deploy QnA Maker knowledge base using the Bot Framework qnamaker CLI commands][qnamaker-build].

 > [!TIP]
 >